 Yes we do!
 We’re focused on Fantasy Stables for the time being though.

 Does your family ride horses?
-Tell us a little bit about your horses.
+Tell me a little bit about your horses.

 We were really lucky to grow up with horses.
 We had our first pony when we were 5, and our passion for horses has only grown from there.
 We really enjoyed 4-H when we were kids doing a little bit of everything.
 Currently we own 5 horses.

 Ana’s horse Knight is a 5 year old smoky black Andalusian/Appaloosa gelding, he’s 16.1 hands and as sweet as they come.
 We’ve had him since he was a weanling and Ana has done extensive ground work with him for years so his under saddle training is really, really easy so far.
 Ana is starting him in Driving, and eventually she’d like to compete with him in Combined Driving Events.